 After you give yourself a few weeks, it’s time to think about the future.

-Though relaxing is vital to recuperating, it alone won’t set you up for success in intern year.
-In fact, if you’re like most students, that down time—as welcome and life-saving as it may feel in the moment—will end up costing you in lost skills and an increased study burden as you struggle to keep your head above water once you reach your Match program.
+Though relaxing is vital to recuperating, it alone won’t set you up for success in your intern year.
+In fact, if you’re like most students, that downtime—as welcome and life-saving as it may feel in the moment—will end up costing you lost skills and an increased study burden as you struggle to keep your head above water once you reach your Match program.
 The world was your oyster.
-Now, in residency, you find yourself in the belly of the whale, and getting out in one piece is going to be tiring, dirty business.
+Now, in residency, you find yourself in the belly of the whale, and getting out in one piece is going to be a tiring, dirty business.

 Two unfounded expectations need to be cleared up.
 First, interns anticipate that once they show up for orientation, their program will help them get up to speed, give them time to warm up, and show them all the things they need to know.
 And second, the programs expect that the new crop of interns will arrive ready to hit the ground running, and will need no remedial instruction or special help to excel.

 However, interns—almost universally—do arrive ill-prepared, having suffered massive knowledge and skills decline from having not used and practiced their medical training for up to a whole year.
 Sure, they’ve studied themselves half to death the first two years, and added clinical practice to their studies in year three.
 But from the time their sub-internship and interviews end halfway through year four, most students just coast along and do nothing.